ZacharyStair/watsonwork-gmail-oauth2/README.md

 watsonwork-weather-app Got Webhook verification challenge
 ```

-### Chatting with the app in a space
+### Using the app

-You're now ready to chat with the sample app!

-Go to [Watson Workspace](https://workspace.ibm.com) and create a space
-named **Examples**, then open the **Apps** tab for that space and add the
-**Messages** app to it.

-In the **Examples** space, say "*Is it raining in San Francisco?*".
+Once the webhook is enabled, that's it!
+Add the app to a space and invoke it using the `/messages` command (or whatever command you configured in WWS).

-The Messages app will respond with a message asking you to confirm that you're
+The app will output a google link to prompt the user to authorize, allowing the
-interested in the weather in San Francisco:
-"*Hey [your name], I think you're looking for the weather conditions in
-San Francisco.
-Is that correct?*".

-Say "*yes*".

-The Messages app will then respond with the weather conditions in San
-Francisco, like this for example:
-"*San Francisco, CA, 48F Feels like 41F, Fair*"
+app access to read their mail.
+If the user accepts and logs in, the app will
+receive and store an `access_token` for them that will allow the app to perform
+certain gmail requests as that user.

+If the app then receives another `/messages` request from that user, it will
+show them snippets of their first 5 gmail threads.

 ## Project layout